Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 $X$ is trainable, since it's just the embedding matrix.

 In summary, attention seems to work because it mimics nearest neighbors EXCEPT it uses a NON SYMMETRIC similarity measure, and cleverly "passes" similarity information downstream using a final mixing projection.

+#### Sliding Window Attention (SWA)

+The number of ops in vanilla attention is quadratic in the sequence length.
+And the memory increases linearly with the sequence length.

+in SWA, each token can attend to at most W tokens from the previous layers.
+But note that tokens outside the window can still attend to the current token, since attention layers are stacked.
+This is similar to the receptive field in CNNs.
+After k layers, information can move forward by up to k*W tokens.

+At the last layer, using a window size of W = 4096, we have a theoretical attention span of approximately 131K tokens.

 ### Embeddings